gruelbox/orko/README.md

 1. Create a Heroku account
 1. Using the approach detailed in the getting started guide for Java at https://devcenter.heroku.com/articles/getting-started-with-java#set-up, add the application.
 1. Add the PaperTrail and mLab MongoDB addons to your application.
-1. Upgrade to a Hobby Dyno or the application wil shut down when you're not sending web requests to it.
+1. Upgrade to a Hobby Dyno or the application will shut down when you're not sending web requests to it.
-1. Create a Telegram bit using the BotFather: https://core.telegram.org/bots.
-Note down the API token.
-1. Create a Telegram channel from the app and make it public (we'll make it private shortly)
-1. Add the bot as a member of the channel.
-1. Use the following URL to get the ID of your channel: https://api.telegram.org/YOURBOTID:YOURTOKEN/getChat?chat_id=@YourChannelName
-1. Once you've noted down the channel ID, make your channel private from the app so no-one else can access it.
 1. Set up the environment variables:

 | Variable                  | Set to                 |